HackYourFuture-CPH/program/courses/foundation/databases/week1/assignment.md

 -- etc...
 ```

-4. Upload your file according to assignment review process described on the top of the page.
+4. Create a pull request in your assignment repo as usual.